tsatalos/tsatalos.github.com/creating-an-sql-db-from-world-bank-data.markdown

 from market cap of country's stock to number of PCs, to $ transfers from abroad, unemployment rate, number of people finishing university…. etc etc
 On top of that the particular dataset made easily available in its entirety directly from the world bank as an excel or set of csv files - contracry to the UNdata which opts to keep the db "hidden" and expose only an exploring interface (there is just one [third party service](http://www.undata-api.org) that offers a restricted API to UNdata ).

-From my side - I always would need some piece of that database - but everytime it wasn't worth the trouble to get the data in my own database in a way that I can query/filter/display as I want.
+From my side - I always was in need of some slice of that database - but everytime it wasn't worth the trouble to get the data in my own database in a way that I can query/filter/display as I want.

 Until last week that is.